MicrosoftDocs/well-architected/well-architected/service-guides/azure-stack-hci.md

 Review the [Azure Stack HCI built-in policies](/azure/governance/policy/samples/built-in-policies#stack-hci).
 Microsoft Defender for Cloud has [new recommendations](/azure/defender-for-cloud/upcoming-changes#four-new-recommendations-for-azure-stack-hci-resource-type) that shows the compliance state for the built-in policies.
 For more information, see [Built-in policies under Security Center](/azure/governance/policy/samples/built-in-policies#security-center).

-If your workload runs on Arc VMs deployed on Azure Stack HCI, consider the built-in policies such as, denying the creation or modification of Extended Security Updates (ESUs) licenses.
-For more information, see [built-in policy definitions for Azure Arc enabled workloads](/azure/governance/policy/samples/built-in-policies#azure-arc).
+If your workload runs on Azure Arc VMs deployed on Azure Stack HCI, consider the built-in policies such as, denying the creation or modification of Extended Security Updates (ESUs) licenses.
+For more information, see [built-in policy definitions for Azure Arc-enabled workloads](/azure/governance/policy/samples/built-in-policies#azure-arc).

 Consider creating custom policies for additional governance that can be created for both the Azure Stack HCI resources and Azure Arc VMs deployed on HCI cluster.
 For example: